Our Board

 Patrick Shannon, Ph.D., is an associate professor and chair of the department of social work at the University of New Hampshire (UNH).
 He obtained his bachelor's degree in health and human services and master's degrees in social work from the University at Buffalo in 1990 and 1993, respectively, and his doctorate in social work from Virginia Commonwealth University in 2000.
 He has worked with individuals with intellectual and developmental disabilities since 1986.
 He has both direct care experience in residential programs in Buffalo, New York, administrative experience as the director of research and evaluation at the Virginia Institute for Developmental Disabilities, and research and teaching experience at the University at Buffalo and UNH.
 He brings expertise in the areas of advocacy, direct care, grant writing, policy analysis, program evaluation and research.
 He has numerous publications in child welfare, disability and social work journals.
 He is the coordinator of the Graduate Certificate in Intellectual and Developmental Disabilities program and is a faculty member on the New Hampshire/Maine-Leadership Education in Neurodevelopmental Disabilities program at UNH.
 Finally, Dr. Shannon is a former member of the State of New Hampshire’s Governor’s Commission on Disability.

-Peggy has found home and a welcoming community for her three children in Dover, New Hampshire, for the past 27 years.
-She has experience with residential renovations, and poring over floor plans and designs is a favorite pastime.
-She also loves hiking, yoga, traveling and spending time with her family and pets.
-Peggy's two youngest children, now 20 and 24, have Down syndrome and live with her.
+Peggy enjoys yoga, travel, and time with her family and pets.
 She brings a passion and energy to helping Our Place NH build creative housing solutions for individuals with disabilities to live and thrive inclusively within their community and reach their full potential.